makerdao/mips/MIP10/mip10.md

 8. The Oracle Team(s) update [MIP10c8-List of Oracle Data Models](MIP10c8-Subproposal-Template.md) to append the new Data Model and submit a PR to the MIPS Github repo.
 9. The Oracle Team(s) update [MIP10c11-List of Oracles Whitelists](MIP10c11-Subproposal-Template.md) to append all whitelist entries and submit a PR to the MIPS Github repo.

-This MIP is considered ratified once this MIP moves to Accepted status.
+This MIP and Subproposal templates are considered ratified once this MIP moves to Accepted status.

 ---